 There would be no anticipated impacts on energy production and distribution, mineral extraction, commercial transportation and shipping, commercial and recreational fishing, aquaculture, or tourism, because the Navy's standard operating procedures require that a testing area is clear of nonparticipants before initiating testing activities.
-Furthermore, the Navy will implement mitigation to avoid impacts from explosives and physical disturbance and strike stressors on seafloor resources in mitigation areas throughout the Study Area (Section 5.4.1, Seafloor Resource Mitigation Areas).
-The mitigation areas will help avoid potential impacts on shallow-water coral reefs, live hard bottom, artificial reefs, and shipwrecks, which are valuable components of the snorkeling, diving, and fishing industries.
+Furthermore, the Navy will implement mitigation to avoid impacts from explosives and physical disturbance and strike stressors on seafloor resources in mitigation areas throughout the Study Area (Section 5.4.1, Mitigation Areas for Seafloor Resources).
+The mitigation areas will benefit shallow-water coral reefs, live hard bottom, artificial reefs, and shipwrecks, which are valuable components of the snorkeling, diving, and fishing industries.
 Considering the expansive size of the Navy's OPAREAs and testing ranges, the wide distribution of military expended materials over these large areas, implementation of standard operating procedures and mitigation, and impacts from physical disturbances and strikes on commercial and recreational fishing, the likelihood of a physical disturbance or strike disrupting commercial or recreational activities in the Study Area would be negligible.
 Therefore, loss of revenue or employment changes to socioeconomic activities and resources in the Study Area would not be expected.

-3.11.3.3.1.8 Impacts from Physical Disturbance and Strike Stressors Under Alternative
+3.11.3.3.1.8 Impacts from Physical Disturbance and Strike Stressors under Alternative 2